 Busy people always wish there was an extra hour in the day.
+In the midst of hectic schedules, business travel can often consume a surprising amount of time, from planning trips to recovering from jet lag.
 The way we manage our time can often be a big cause of stress.
 The worse your time management gets, the harder it is to find a way out.

 To ensure the most important work gets done, your coach will help with the time management of your personal life, as well as your working life.
 Your coach will help you find ways to better manage your workload if it becomes clear that it’s too big for the time you have available.

-As an entrepreneur, you are the most important component in your business.
+As an entrepreneur, you are the most important component of your business.
 To be a good business owner, you need to take a holistic approach to the way you run your company.

 Having an objective ally by your side who knows what it takes to run a business can bring great value to your company.